 If you want to know how to hurt a narcissist, it’s helpful to remember that the worst thing is also the simplest thing.
 Of course, simple doesn’t mean easy, and many people find this advice extremely challenging.

-We know that narcissists rely on validation and attention to get their needs met.
+We know narcissists rely on validation and attention to meet their needs.
 They need people adoring over them to feel important.
 When you feel frustrated with the narcissist, it’s normal to want to “get back at them.”

 However, the worst thing you can do is nothing.
 By nothing, that means you don’t acknowledge them.
 You don’t criticize or correct or try to change them.
 You don’t do anything at all.

 Ignoring a narcissist may feel challenging.
 After all, they tend to be experts in exploring and manipulating people.
 They engage in so many tactics designed to trigger a reaction.

 But ignoring their behavior basically shuts down any enabling.
 It sends a strong message that you don’t care about what they say or do.
 For a narcissist, your lack of caring is far more damaging than even hating the behavior.
 It’s what drives a narcissist insane.

 Yes.
 Outsmarting a narcissist can happen when you decide to no longer play their games.
 When you’re no longer playing the same game, you don’t have to abide by their predetermined rules or shenanigans.